microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 1. In a new query sheet copy and paste the following T-SQL:

+>[!TIP]
-> ** This code adds a vector datatype column to the Product table.
+> **This code adds a vector datatype column to the Product table.
 It also adds a column named chunk where we will store the text we send over to the embeddings REST endpoint.**

     ```SQL-notype
     alter table [SalesLT].[Product]